andyil/s3shutil/README.rst

 .. note::
-   December 1st, 2023.
-Just released sync operation
+   *December  2023:*  New! sync operation

    Sync operation allows you to incrementally copy to destination files that were added to source since the last copy